mholt/curl-to-go/README.md

 ### Try it

 **[Check it out!](https://mholt.github.io/curl-to-go)** It works inside your browser.
-Just give the code a once-over since it will need you to flush out some parts like error handling.
+Just give the code a once-over since it will need you to flesh out some parts like error handling.

 ### FAQ